propelling-coding/Void-gaming-tutorial/README.md

 Putting the launch option "PROTON_NO_NTSYNC=1 %command%" into the game may also help some games which refuse to launch, as this forces fsync or esync.

 If your graphics card is too old that it does not support vulkan, you may run into numerous issues.
 To check this, run lspci | grep "VGA", and search up your graphics card on TechPowerUp's database.
 Here, it will list if it supports vulkan.
 If it doesn't, put the launch option "PROTON_USE_WINE3D=1 %command%" in your launch options (on heroic, just select to use wine3d instead of vulkan).
-However, if your GPU doesn't support vulkan, I wouldn't recommend Linux, as wine3D can be significantly slower than running native DX3D on windows (limited testing).
+However, if your GPU doesn't support vulkan, I wouldn't recommend Linux, as wine3D can be significantly slower than running native DX3D on windows (from my limited testing).